checheanya/scATAC_RNA_ASTAR/R/README.md

-folder for R scripts for single cell analysis
+Here you can find some draft R scripts I have been using for single cell analysis.